bxparks/AceCommon/README.md

     * `void printPad5To(Print& printer, uint16_t val, char pad = ' ')`
 * [src/print_utils/printIntAsFloat.h](src/print_utils/printIntAsFloat.h)
     * `void printUint16AsFloat3To(Print& printer, uint16_t val)`
-        * Divide `val` by 1000 and print the result as a floating point number to 3 decimal places.
+        * Divide 16-bit integer `val` by 1000 and print the result as a floating point number to 3 decimal places.
         * Does not use floating point operations.
-    * `void printUint32AsFloat3To(Print& printer, uint16_t val)`
+    * `void printUint32AsFloat3To(Print& printer, uint32_t val)`
-        * Divide `val` by 1000 and print the result as a floating point number to 3 decimal places.
+        * Divide 32-bit integer `val` by 1000 and print the result as a floating point number to 3 decimal places.
         * Does not use floating point operations.
 * [src/print_utils/printfTo.h](src/print_utils/printfTo.h)
     * [src/print_utils/README.md](src/print_utils/README.md)